 The DPOJET application uses three basic reference levels: High, Mid and Low.
 In addition, a hysteresis value defines a voltage band that prevents a noisy waveform from producing spurious edges.
 The reference levels and hysteresis are independently set for each source waveform, and are specified separately for rising versus falling transitions.
-There are two ways to set the reference voltage levels: automatic (see page 98)).
+There are two ways to set the reference voltage levels: automatic (see page 98)) and manual (see page 99)).